Psychology Internship Training Program

 UCC Mission Statement

 The purpose of the University Counseling Center (UCC) is to facilitate and support the educational mission of the University of Utah.
 We provide developmental, preventive, and therapeutic services and programs that promote the intellectual, emotional, cultural, and social development of students, staff, and faculty.
 We advocate a philosophy of acceptance, compassion, and support for those we serve, as well as for each other.
-We aspire to respect cultural, individual and role differences as we continually work toward creating a safe and affirming climate for individuals of all ages, cultures, ethnicities, genders, gender identities, languages, mental and physical abilities, national origins, races, religions, sexual orientations, sizes, and socioeconomic statuses.
+We aspire to respect differences as we continually work toward creating a safe and affirming climate for individuals of all ages, cultures, ethnicities, genders, gender identities, languages, mental and physical abilities, national origins, races, religions, sexual orientations, sizes, and socioeconomic statuses.

 The University Counseling Center (UCC) provides counseling, educational, and developmental services to the university community.
-The UCC is committed to increasing awareness, knowledge, and advocacy about human diversity and culture so that meaningful, effective interconnections can lead to adaptive changes on individual and societal levels.
-We recognize that people do not live outside of cultural contexts, and we actively explore the impacts of systems of power and oppression in our understanding of mental health and mental health treatment.
-Our goal is for all eligible students, faculty, and staff to be able to access our services and feel accepted and understood regardless of culture, ethnicity, gender (including identity and expression), generation, lifestyle, religion/spirituality, sexual orientation, socioeconomic status, size, national origin, language, or physical and mental functioning.
+In compliance with our longstanding APA accreditation (accredited since 1979), the UCC is committed to increasing awareness, knowledge, and advocacy about human diversity.
+Our goal is for all eligible students, faculty, and staff to be able to access our services and feel accepted and understood regardless of their background, identities, abilities, or viewpoints.

 Training Philosophy